 To minimise the risk of distortion by normal temperature and humidity changes, they must be flat-stacked off the ground on three or more equally spaced bearers and clear of debris and moisture.
 Use spacers between glazed doors to prevent glazing bead damage.
 All doors should also be covered to prevent light shading and dust damage.

 The UV cured sealer requires very little sanding preparation.
 All that is required to prepare each face of the door for painting is a very fine buff with a 400g sanding pad.
-Once the door has been lightly sanded across both faces it is ready for its first coat providing all sanding dust etc has been removed.
+Once the door has been lightly sanded across both faces it is ready for priming and finish coating providing all sanding dust etc has been removed.

-NOTE: if the UV cured primer has been scratched a repair should be made and sealed with a solvent based paint before application of any water based paint.
-A full face re-prime may be needed to effectively mask the repair.
+NOTE: if the UV cured sealer has been scratched a repair should be made and sealed with a solvent based paint before application of any water based paint.
+A full face re-seal may be needed to effectively mask the repair.

 Paint and clear finishing